Regression Discontinuity Designs Under Interference

-RDDs have gained renewed interest in recent years, leading to significant methodological advancements \citep{ccf19, optrdd, cct14, kolesar, leecard2008, hahn}.
 However, the role of interference in RDDs remains underexplored.
-Interference is said to be present whenever the \qq treatment" on one unit affects the outcome of another unit \citep{cox}, a common occurrence in settings where units interact physically or socially.
-Interference can affect settings analyzed as RDDs, such as CCT programs.
-For instance, exploiting the randomization in the first stage of a two-stage partial population experiment, \citet{angelucci} show that the Mexican PROGRESA/Oportunidades program increased consumption levels among ineligible households through informal loans from beneficiaries.
-Similarly, \citet{lalive} find large spillover effects on the school attendance of ineligible children living in villages assigned to the program due to social interactions.
-Interference can also arise in health and education interventions with eligibility cutoffs.
-In public health, providing antiretroviral therapy or vaccines to eligible individuals can indirectly protect ineligible individuals by lowering the community viral load.
+Interference arises whenever the \qq treatment" on one unit affects the outcome of another unit \citep{cox}, a common occurrence in settings where units interact physically or socially.
+Interference can affect RDD settings.
+Exploiting the two-stage partial population design, \citet{angelucci} show that the Mexican PROGRESA/Oportunidades program increased consumption levels among ineligible households through informal loans from beneficiaries, while \citet{lalive} find spillover effects on school attendance among ineligible children living in villages assigned to the program due to social interactions.
+Interference can also emerge in health and education interventions with eligibility cutoffs.
+In public health, providing vaccines to eligible individuals can indirectly protect ineligible individuals by lowering the community viral load.
 In education, retaining students based on standardized test score can affect other students' academic performance through classroom dynamics.

-While interference is sometimes viewed as a nuisance when estimating individual treatment effects \citep[e.g.,][]{sobel}, spillover effects from others’ treatment have been recognized to have a substantive interest, for instance for the design of optimal treatment allocation policies \citep[e.g.][]{viviano2024}.
-Positive spillover effects can be leveraged to achieve desired results more cost-effectively.
-For example, allocating financial aids to a targeted fraction of families can increase overall school attendance in a village through beneficial spillover effects.
-Similarly, partial vaccination can achieve community-wide immunity \citep{struchiner}.
+While interference is sometimes viewed as a nuisance when estimating treatment effects \citep[e.g.,][]{sobel}, spillover effects have been recognized to be of substantive interest.
+Positive spillover effects can be leveraged to achieve cost-effective interventions: designing optimal policies allocating financial aid to a targeted subset of families can increase overall school attendance in a village through beneficial spillover effects \citep[e.g.][]{viviano2024}, and partial vaccination can achieve community-wide immunity \citep{struchiner}.
 Conversely, negative spillovers, such as reduced employability among those excluded from job training programs \citep{crepon}, highlight the need for preventive measures to preserve policy effectiveness.